signal11/hidapi/README.txt

-HID API for Windows, Linux, and Mac OS X
+HID API for Windows, Linux, FreeBSD and Mac OS X

 About
 ------

-HIDAPI is a multi-platform library which allows an application to interface with USB and Bluetooth HID-Class devices on Windows, Linux, and Mac OS X.
-On Windows, a DLL is built.
+HIDAPI is a multi-platform library which allows an application to interface with USB and Bluetooth HID-Class devices on Windows, Linux, FreeBSD, and Mac OS X.  On Windows, a DLL is built.
 On other platforms (and optionally on Windows), the single source file can simply be dropped into a target application.

 HIDAPI has four back-ends:
 	* Windows (using hid.dll)
 	* Linux/hidraw (using the Kernel's hidraw driver)
 	* Linux/libusb (using libusb-1.0)
+	* FreeBSD (using libusb-1.0)
 	* Mac (using IOHidManager)

 On Linux, either the hidraw or the libusb back-end can be used.
 There are